“The Christmas Train” is the first of four books I’ve bought to try and read myself into the Christmas spirit. It didn’t go so well.

 David Baldacci seemed to be trying to do some kind of homage to Mark Twain but ended up simply emphasizing the gap between Twain’s storytelling ability and his own.

 I could have forgiven the cardboard characters in the supporting cast and the inept attempts at some kind of magical realism, and the over-long info-dumps and pro-Amtrack propaganda that sat in this under-cooked Christmas Pudding of a book, as indigestible as a sixpence, if only the main character, Tom Langdon had been worth caring about.
-Instead I got an implausible, inconsistent, cipher of a man who, it seemed to me, was a self-absorbed, immature, manipulative, prankster who didn’t seem up to the task of being the romantic lead.
+Instead, I got an implausible, inconsistent, cypher of a man who, it seemed to me, was a self-absorbed, immature, manipulative, prankster who didn’t seem up to the task of being the romantic lead.

 The book is narrated by Tim Matheson.
 He did the dialogue reasonably well but the prose dragged him down with its mediocrity no matter how much seasonal cheer he tried to inject.